 This part of the trail includes three lookouts over Nipigon Bay, the most spectacular of which is Eagle’s Ridge.
 Take time to enjoy the breathtaking, panoramic views of Nipigon Bay and its islands.
 Stairs have been installed at Eagle’s Ridge to ease the climb up and down the Nipigon side.

 If one is considering hiking the whole trail, it is easier to complete the hike starting at the Red Rock end.
 Hikers need to arrange for a ride back to their starting point if they are only hiking one way.
-They may also wish to take water and a light lunch.
-A toilet is available below Eagle’s ridge on the Nipigon side.
+If your plan is to hike the whole trail, be sure to bring plenty of water, snacks, and a cell phone.

 Click here to view the trail map.